This is part 2 of WHAT IS ELECTRICITY. Loading...

 continously in a circle, sort of like a drive belt.

-can deliver energy instantly to all parts of the circuit or "belt."
+almost instantly to all parts of the circuit or "belt."

 a simple answer to this question: Matter is mainly